gazebo-tooling/setup-gazebo/README.md

 #### Setting up worker to install Gazebo on macOS

-This workflow shows how to install Gazebo on a macOS worker.
-The action needs an input for `required-gazebo-distributions` parameter.
+This workflow shows how to install Gazebo on a macOS worker using the Homebrew package manager which is installed by the action.
+To run, this action needs an input for `required-gazebo-distributions` parameter.

 ```yaml
   test_gazebo: